SchmidtScoreboard/SchmidtScoreboard.github.io/blog_posts/Scoreboard2.0Update.md

 [mark.schmidt@hey.com](mark.schmidt@hey.com)

 P.S.
-I am always on the lookout for new customers—please reach out or share my email with any po
+I am always on the lookout for new customers—please reach out or share my email with anyone who might be interested!